ouchpixels/ouchpixels/README.md

 # ★ 👋 ★ <br/>

-I'm Anna, a Creative Coder focused on visual 3D · 2D experiences and interactivity on the Web. </br> I enjoy making beautiful and expressive things at the intersection of art and technology. <br/>
+I'm Anna, a Creative Coder focused on visual 3D · 2D experiences and interactivity on the Web. </br> I make beautiful and expressive things at the intersection of art and technology. <br/>

 ### I work with